HL7/smart-app-launch/input/pages/conformance.md

 <br />

-[well-known]: ../well-known/index.html

 ### FHIR Authorization Endpoint and Capabilities Discovery using a Well-Known Uniform Resource Identifiers (URIs)
 {: #using-well-known}

-The authorization endpoints accepted by a FHIR resource server are exposed as a Well-Known Uniform Resource Identifiers (URIs) [(RFC5785)][well-known] JSON document.
+The authorization endpoints accepted by a FHIR resource server are exposed as a Well-Known Uniform Resource Identifiers (URIs) [(RFC5785)](https://datatracker.ietf.org/doc/html/rfc5785) JSON document.

 FHIR endpoints requiring authorization SHALL serve a JSON document at the location formed by appending `/.well-known/smart-configuration` to their base URL.
 Contrary to RFC5785 Appendix B.4, the `.well-known` path component may be appended even if the FHIR endpoint already contains a path component.